What if I am being abused or told to participate in something illegal? Any "What if" questions require some clear guidelines for submission.

 Consider (Acts 5:29).
 If you are UNCLEAR about what God wants, do what man asks.
 You may argue that Sarah was submitting to man, but I believe she chose to submit to God.
 She chose the highest desire of God - to pursue the best for Abraham (love him) to protect him from being killed.
 In those days, a husband would be killed for his wife but would be paid money for his sister.

-Also, while she was asked to lie, the story shows Abraham lied, but there is no record that she did.
+Also, while she was asked to lie, the story shows Abraham lied, but there is no record of her doing so.
 She did not argue against it, so you may be correct to say she was complicit in the lie to protect Abraham.
-I think her actions were trusting God, not Abraham since that is in 1 Peter 3:5.
+I think her actions were trusting God, not Abraham, since that is in 1 Peter 3:5.

 Choose Man's Consequences, Not God's